icjeon2/android-progressbar/README.md

 activity.xml - Add framelayout using this code.
 Framelayout needs for inflating ProgressDialog.
-ProgressDialog can be visible or invisible using framelayout`s visibility option.
+You can using framelayout`s visibility option to be visible or invisible progress dialog.